 He also assisted in the Cougars' off-court work, serving Thanksgiving meals to Star of Hope Mission residents and leading a Texas Special Olympics event inside Hofheinz Pavilion.

-The younger Sampson is no stranger to the college basketball coaching fraternity.
-He joins the Cougars after a three-year stint at Appalachian State from 2011 to 2014.
+Sampson is no stranger to the college basketball coaching fraternity.
+He joined the Cougars after a three-year stint at Appalachian State from 2011 to 2014.
 In 2012-13, Sampson helped lead the Mountaineers to the Southern Conference Tournament semifinals and the top five in the league in scoring, field-goal percentage, 3-point field goal percentage and blocks.

-In his first season with Appalachian State, the Mountaineers reached the SoCon Tournament quarterfinals and were ranked among the top-5 teams in the league in field-goal percentage, 3-point field goal percentage, 3-point field goal percentage defense and blocks.
+In his first season with Appalachian State, the Mountaineers reached the SoCon Tournament quarterfinals and were ranked among the league's top-5 teams in field-goal percentage, 3-point field goal percentage, 3-point field goal percentage defense and blocks.

 He served as a graduate assistant at Oklahoma during the 2008-09 season and worked as strength and conditioning coach during the 2009-10 campaign.
 In addition, he also served as the program's film exchange coordinator and assisted in scheduling official visits for recruits.